avibharadwaj/flutter_count_me/README.md

 # flutter_app_test

-A test application to get familiar with the Flutter environment.
+A test application to get familiar with the Flutter environment by making a simple counter application.

 ## Getting Started